Frequently Asked Questions (FAQ)

 Are there minimum requirements for admission?
 What are average admissions statistics for the department (test scores, GPAs, etc.)?

 Please see WSU’s requirements for undergraduate and graduate admissions.
-For international applicants, TOEFL minimum scores can be found here for undergraduate applicants and here for graduate applicants.
-Please note that some applicants are exempt from the English proficiency requirement—this information can be found at the links just mentioned.
+For international applicants, TOEFL minimum scores can be found at the links just mentioned, please note that some applicants are exempt from the English proficiency requirement.

 Do I have to take the TOEFL if I attended an English-language university?